 (a) Sale Procedures Motions in Chapter 11 cases.
 In a Chapter 11 case, a debtor in possession or a trustee may file a "Sales Procedures Motion" motion seeking approval of sale, bid , and/or auction procedures in anticipation of or in conjunction with a Sale Motion seekingsale motion.
 A request for approval of an order (a "Sale Procedures Order") approving bidding and auctionsale procedures either as part of the Sale Motion or by amust be brought in a motion separate motion filed in anticipation of an auction and a proposed sale from the sale motion.

-(1b) Provisions to Highlight. -The Sale Procedures Motion shouldsale procedures motion must highlight the following provisions in any Sale Procedures Order: (A) a separate section titled "Provisions to be Highlighted":
+- (1b) Provisions to Highlight. -The Sale Procedures Motion shouldsale procedures motion must highlight the following provisions in any Sale Procedures Order: